MaskSR/MaskSR2/README.md

+---
+layout: page
+title: DAG
+---
 # FULLBAND GENERAL AUDIO SYNTHESIS WITH SCORE-BASED DIFFUSION

-This is the demonstration page of the paper "FULLBAND GENERAL AUDIO SYNTHESIS WITH SCORE-BASED DIFFUSION" with some selected samples generated with the proposed method.
+This is the demonstration page of the paper "Fullband General Auido Synthesis With Score-Based Diffusion" with some selected samples generated with the proposed method.

 ## Info